LucasBorboleta/BaltekTheRules/CONTRIBUTING.md

 # Contributing to baltek-the-rules

 👍🎉 Thanks for taking the time to contribute! 🎉👍

 ## What languages can you use

-In this project, you have to use  *English* for exchanging, coding and documenting.
+In this project, you have to use  English for exchanging, coding and documenting.

-*Esperanto*, *French*, *Portuguese* and others languages are only used for translating the rules.
+Esperanto, French and Portuguese have been used only for translating the rules.

-All languages are welcome for translating the rules.
+All other languages are welcome for translating the rules.

 ## What can you contribute